Braintum/ultimate-faq-solution/readme.txt

 14. AI content generation: Instantly generate suggested answers for your FAQs using AI, streamlining the process of creating accurate and helpful responses.

 == Changelog ==

+=1.7.8=
+* New: Gutenberg block preview in editor - now see how your FAQ block will look directly in the WordPress editor.
+* Enhanced: Gutenberg block updated for improved functionality and user experience.

 =1.7.7=
 * Plugin short description updated.